 If you have a significant amount of student loan debt, you might have frequent nightmares about losing your job.
 But dealing with your student loans if you find yourself unemployed isn’t as scary as you might think.

-In fact, many student loan lenders have programs and strategies to help you when you’re between jobs or when you face other kinds of financial strain like illness or disability.
+In fact, all federal student loans and some private student loans have protections that may be able to help you when you’re between jobs or when you face other kinds of financial strain like illness or disability.

 1. Call Your Student Loan Provider

 The first thing you should do when you lose your job is call your student loan provider and let them know about the situation.
 If you explain what has happened they will be able to help you find a way to get a break on your payments until you find a new job.

 By setting up a way to get a break on your loans while you’re waiting for your next gig, you’ll be prepared in case the job search takes longer than expected.